-Holiday Stuffed Mushrooms are classically filled with a bit of grated carrot for a pretty and tasty recipe.
+Stuffed Mushrooms are classically filled with grated carrots for a pretty and tasty recipe.
 It can be a side dish or appetizer.
 You decide.

-What is so nice about these Holiday Stuffed Mushrooms is that they are stuffed with perfectly seasoned mushrooms and breadcrumbs and then have a wonderful addition of finely grated carrot.
+What is so nice about these Holiday Stuffed Mushrooms is that they are stuffed with perfectly seasoned mushrooms and breadcrumbs and have a wonderful addition of finely grated carrots.

 So make something new and special for your family and friends and either set these Holiday Stuffed Mushrooms on the dining table for all to eat or pass them around and watch them disappear during the festivities.

 - 1 tablespoon extra virgin olive oil

 - 16 ounces mushrooms - white about 22 to 24 in a carton

 - ½ cup parmesan cheese - vegan, homemade, see the link to a very simple recipe below in the instructions

 - 2 cloves garlic - finely, chopped

 - 1 tablespoon nutritional yeast

 - 2 teaspoons Italian seasoning - recipe link below if you'd like to make your own